|Rocking and Rolling at Head Crater||Sharp Crater|

 132:30:18 Conrad: Yeah, here they are.
 Ho, ho, ho!

 [The three craters form a line about 30 meters long, pointing off to the WNW from Head Crater.
-The largest of the craters is about 10 meters across and is the nearest to Head.
+The largest of the craters is about 10 meters across and is the nearest to Head at Q.6/10.9 on the Planimetric map.
 See NASA photo S69-59538, which shows the traverse.]132:30:23 Bean: Hey, things are quite a bit lighter gray up here on top of the hill.

 132:30:26 Conrad: Yeah.